Data Export to Cloud Storage (BigQuery / Amazon S3)

 Creating a service account in BigQuery

-1. If you do not have a service account, create one by following the .
+1. If you do not have a service account, create one by following the Google Cloud manualarrow-up-right.

 2. Your service account has to have rights for table creation and data upload.
-Add bigquery.user or bigquery.admin and one of the following roles to your service account:
+Add bigquery.user or bigquery.admin role to your service account.
+Make sure to add these permissions to your role:

 • bigquery.jobs.create